zacbrannelly/catch-a-bouquet/README.md

-# Wedding Game (Gameboy Advance)
+# Catch a Bouquet!
+(Gameboy Advance)

 This is a game I made for my wedding.
-It's a simple gameboy advance game where you play as me and have to collect all the bouquets to win the game.
+It's a simple Gameboy Advance game where you play as me and have to collect all the bouquets to win the game.
 The game is written in C and compiled with devkitPro.

 ![Wedding Game](.github/screenshot.png)